Courses Descriptions 2025

 Leader: Alan Clayton, Michael Bull

-Golf Workshop for Beginners (ACT02b)
+Golf Workshop for Beginners (ACT02a)

 Golf is one of the few games which can be played and enjoyed until you are really old.
 The only ability required is walking, because golf is essentially walking.
-So, if you want to play golf well, you need to start by learning some of the basics of golf.
+If you want to play golf well, you need to start by learning some of the basics of golf.
 This course of workshops are designed for: (1) those who have never played golf before and want to take up this game now; and (2) those who are currently playing golf but have never been taught, and so they are playing games that make them unhappy.
 There will be 5 workshops of 2 hours duration each, to be followed by an actual 9 hole game of golf guided by the teacher.

 Workshops are provided free-of-charge to members of Nillumbik U3A but the participants are expected to provide their own equipment, golf balls, and pay for the greens whenever it is necessary.
 Some golf clubs are available for renting and those interested should contact Abe by email (abekelabora@hotmail.com).